-This Fall, we have Tuition Free, Campus to Career, workforce development programs with stipends available in these Manufacturing and
+This fall, we have Tuition Free, Campus to Career, workforce development programs with stipends available in these Manufacturing and Technology areas:

 - Advanced Manufacturing Technician - a pathway to a high paying industry position

-- Digital Marketing & E-commerce - turn an interest in online tools into a new career
+- Digital Marketing and E-commerce - turn an interest in online tools into a new career

 - IT Support - start a new career as an IT Support Professional